 Meet Elaine Bradley, a talented musician who is most notably known for being the drummer of the chart-topping rock band Neon Trees.
 She is also the lead vocalist and songwriter for her other band called Kissed Out.
 Most recently, she’s performing on drums, singing, and guitar for her latest side project, Noble Bodies.

-Just recently, Noble Bodies debuted their first single and video that included a heavy feature on our Fighter gear!
+Last year, Noble Bodies debuted their first single and video that included a heavy feature of our Fighter gear!
 You just might recognize a few of these tees.
 Check it out:

 Elaine first popped up on our radar in 2015 after she appeared on Late Night with Seth Meyers to perform Neon Trees’ most recent hit single, while wearing a homemade (pregnancy-friendly) ‘Porn Kills Love’ tee.
 We were so excited to see someone repping the movement in front of millions of viewers during one of late night’s most popular talk shows.